Marckenleydev/storageunits/README.md

 To book a storage unit:

 1. **Browse Available Units**
-   - Navigate to the Units page to view all available storage units
+   - Navigate to the Book a Unit page to view all available storage units
    - Filter by size, location, or price as needed

 2. **Select a Unit**